John Fox (composer)

-John Fox (30 April 1924 - 10 February 2015) was a British composer and conductor of light music.
+Thomas John Fox (30 April 1924 – 10 February 2015) was a British composer and conductor of light music.

 Fox was born in Sutton, Surrey and was educated at Sutton West School for Boys.
 He also took piano lessons and by his teens had formed his own group.
 This then led to him playing in an RAF band towards the end of the war, and upon being demobbed, he began his musical career, initially teaching during the day and playing ‘gigs’ at night.
 He then went on to study at the Royal College of Music (RCM), studying composition, piano and violin.